-- High fashion models: Models who represent designer brands and are most commonly associated with the catwalk.
+- High fashion models.
+These are the models who represent designer brands and are most commonly associated with the catwalk.

-- Commercial/advertising models: Models who are used to sell a product or service.
-From cars and insurance to dental floss and hair gel.
+- Commercial/advertising models.
+These models are used to sell a product or service.
 High street brands fall under the commercial umbrella.

-- Real life models: Men who represent the ‘average’ male.
-These guys are employed because of their natural look; customers can relate to them easily.
+- Real-life models.
+These men represent the ‘average’ male and are employed because of their natural looks.
+Customers can relate to them easily.

-- Fitness models: Models who have particular definition to their body and are happy to show it off in front of the camera.
+- Fitness models.
+These models have a particular definition to their body and are happy to show it off in front of the camera.

 How to Become a Male Model

 There’s no one-size-fits-all when it comes to modelling, which means there aren’t a strict set of rules with regards to who is deemed attractive enough to model.
 There are, however, some things that stand apart from the crowd; great physical health, white teeth, bright eyes and good skin will all help a male model get noticed.

 Not every male model needs to be ripped – many guys are employed because of their small frame and lean features.
 Being tall helps, with male runway models being at least 6′ tall.
 Commercial models are usually around 5’11 and 6’2 and must fit into a 40R jacket.